learnopenscience/TOPS-Modules-Objectives-Outlines/README.md

 1. Introduction
 2. Open Science Principles: How they relate to software/code
 3. Open Software and Open as a Spectrum
-    a.
-Source Code
+   1. Source Code
-    b.
-Open Source Software (OSS)
+   2. Open Source Software (OSS)
 4. Core Principles of Open Source Software: What research software can move towards
-    a.
-Closed source software
+   1. Closed source software
-    b.
-Transparency
+   2. Transparency
-    c.
-Participation
+   3. Participation
-    d.
-Collaboration
+   4. Collaboration
 5. Summary

 **Lesson 2: The Pros and Cons of Open Software**
 1. Introduction
 2. Benefits of Open Science
 3. Are there any disadvantages of open software - and if so, how to mitigate them?
-    a.
-As a user
+   1. As a user
-    b.
-As a developer
+   2. As a developer
 4. Summary

 **Lesson 3: Licensing/Ownership & DOI's**
 1. Introduction
 2. Licenses
-    a.
-Types of licenses
+   1. Types of licenses
-    b.
-How to choose a license
+   2. How to choose a license
 3. Attribution and citation
-    a.
-Digital Object Identifier (DOI)
+   1. Digital Object Identifier (DOI)
-    b.
-Citing Code without a DOI
+   2. Citing Code without a DOI
-    c.
-Attribution for pieces/snippets of code
+   3. Attribution for pieces/snippets of code
-    d.
-Publishing open software in peer-reviewed journals
+   4. Publishing open software in peer-reviewed journals
 4. External Requirements
 5. Summary

 **Lesson 4: Code management/Quality**
 1. Introduction
 2. What does it mean for software/code to be of good quality?
-    a.
-Good documentation
+   1. Good documentation
-    b.
-Clean/readable code
+   2. Clean/readable code
 3. Summary
 4. References